tum-ewk/OpenTUMFlex/README.md

 ## Getting started
-   * A scenario based approach is incorported in OpenTUMflex design.
+A scenario based approach is incorported in OpenTUMflex design.
 Here, a scenario refers to the device configurations installed at the prosumer premises.
 For example: A scenario can refer to just a household with PV, BSS and EV.

+* **Change your scenario (use predefined sample configurations in [scenario.py](https://github.com/tum-ewk/OpenTUMFlex.py/blob/master/opentumflex/scenarios/scenarios.py)):**
-   * Once you have succesfully installed OpenTUMflex, you can choose or create your own scenario inside [scenario.py](https://github.com/tum-ewk/OpenTUMFlex.py/blob/master/opentumflex/scenarios/scenarios.py).
+   Once you have succesfully installed OpenTUMflex, you can choose or create your own scenario inside [scenario.py](https://github.com/tum-ewk/OpenTUMFlex.py/blob/master/opentumflex/scenarios/scenarios.py).
 To give an idea, we have already created 10 sample scenarios.

-**Change your scenario (use predefined sample configurations in [scenario.py](https://github.com/tum-ewk/OpenTUMFlex.py/blob/master/opentumflex/scenarios/scenarios.py)):**
+  *For example the following scenarios portray the devices installed at the prosumers premises*
    * `scenario_hp`: Heat storage, boiler and HP
    * `scenario_simple_house`: PV, BSS, heat storage and boiler
    * `scenario_apartment`: PV, BSS, heat storage, boiler, CHP, HP and EV

   *Change the arguments to enable/disable each plot:*
    * `show_opt_res`: show the optimiaztion results (power and heat balance, SoCs)